-Sichuan style tofu dish with Sichuan peppercorns and black bean sauce.
-It's spicy, delicious, and has an amazing flavour.
-Vegan and super simple, this recipe is my version of vegan Mapo tofu.
-This dish is crowd-pleasing and a filling side with a rice meal.
+This is a spicy, delicious, and fantastically flavorful Sichuan-style tofu dish with Sichuan peppercorns and black bean sauce.
+It's vegan and super simple.
+This recipe is my version of vegan Mapo tofu.
+This dish is crowd-pleasing and filling with a rice meal.

-Asian cuisine is a big favourite with my family.
-Some examples include our love for Chinese, Thai, Korean and Japanese dishes.
-We love to explore different restaurants in our city as well as all the places we travel to.
+Asian cuisine is a big favorite with my family.
+Some examples include our love for Chinese, Thai, Korean, and Japanese dishes.
+We love to explore different restaurants in our city and all the places we travel to.

-In our previous city, which was our home away from home, we used to frequent a restaurant that specialized in Sichuan cuisine.
+In our previous city, home away from home, we used to frequent a restaurant specializing in Sichuan cuisine.

-The ambience, service, and above all, the food was top notch.
-Our kids were quite young still they loved and appreciated all the food.
+The ambiance, service, and, above all, the food were top-notch.
+Although our kids were quite young, they loved and appreciated all the food.
 That was the power of lovely Sichuan cuisine.

-We tried and loved every dish in that restaurant but our favourite was Mapo Tofu.
-It was a truly enjoyable dish if you love relishing spicy food.
+We tried and loved every dish in that restaurant, but our favorite was Mapo Tofu.
+It was a delightful dish if you love relishing spicy food.

 What is Mapo Tofu?

 Mapo Tofu is a famous dish from the Sichuan province of China.
 It's traditionally made with minced pork and tofu.
 Of course, I made a vegan version of this recipe.
-Finely chopped shitake mushroom is used in the vegan version of Mapo Tofu.
+The vegan version uses finely chopped shitake mushrooms.

 Tofu- Traditionally, soft tofu is used in this recipe.
-We love to use extra firm tofu in our dishes and I always prefer to shallow fry, air fry, or bake my tofu.
+We love to use extra firm tofu in our dishes, and I always prefer shallow frying, air frying, or baking my tofu.

-However, this recipe calls for soft, melt-in-the-mouth tofu so that you can feel that creamy texture inside.
+However, this recipe calls for soft, melt-in-the-mouth tofu to feel that creamy texture.

-I will strongly recommend using soft tofu for this recipe.
-The high moisture content in this tofu creates a wonderful custard-like consistency.
+I strongly recommend using soft tofu for this recipe.
+Its high moisture content creates a wonderful custard-like consistency.

 I have used silken tofu in this recipe after soaking them in boiling water for 10-15 minutes.

-Mushroom- I like to use shitake mushroom in this recipe; it replaces the minced pork in the recipe.
+Mushroom—I like to use shitake mushrooms in this recipe; they replace the minced pork.

-Quite frankly using other varieties of mushrooms doesn't make much difference to the dish.
-Minced mushroom definitely brings many flavours to the vegan version.
+Quite frankly, using other varieties of mushrooms doesn't make much difference to the dish.
+Minced mushrooms bring many flavors to the vegan version.

-Sichuan Peppercorn- Sichuan peppercorn has a very different aromatic peppery kind of flavour.
-It doesn't have anything in common with black peppercorns.
+Sichuan Peppercorn—Sichuan peppercorn has a very different aromatic, peppery flavor.
+It has nothing in common with black peppercorns.

-One interesting fact is that it brings a little numbness to your mouth.
-Now don't get alarmed; you can feel it, but in a good way.
-It is an acquired taste; however this ingredient is the most important ingredient for the recipe.
+Interestingly, it brings a bit of numbness to your mouth.
+Now, don't get alarmed; you can feel it, but in a good way.
+It is an acquired taste; however, this ingredient is the most important for the recipe.

-I have roasted the peppers to enhance the flavour and will suggest you all do the same.
+I have roasted the peppers to enhance the flavor and will suggest you all do the same.

-Spicy Black Bean Sauce- A spicy sauce made of fermented black bean paste and chillies.
-There is so much depth of flavour in the sauce and it is really delicious.
+Spicy Black Bean Sauce—This spicy sauce is made of fermented black bean paste and chillies.
+It has a great depth of flavor and is delicious.

 Additional Ingredients-

-Chilli Oil- I love how flavorful this oil is and how it creates a wonderful aromatic base for Mapo Tofu.
+Chilli Oil- I love how flavorful this oil is and how it creates a beautiful aromatic base for Mapo Tofu.

-Other than that there are a lot of usual flavourings which are used for Chinese cuisine.
-Chopped ginger and garlic, soy sauce, sesame oil, Shaoxing wine (Chinese cooking wine), sugar, corn starch and of course oil to cook in.
+Other than that, there are a lot of flavorings that are usually used in Chinese cuisine.
+Chopped ginger and garlic, soy sauce, sesame oil, Shaoxing wine (Chinese cooking wine), sugar, corn starch, and oil to cook in.

-Green onion or scallions are the most wonderful garnish you could have for this Chinese dish.
+Green onion or scallions are the most beautiful garnish you could have for this Chinese dish.

 How to Cook Vegan Mapo Tofu-

-1- The first step is to roast Sichuan peppers.
+1—The first step is to roast Sichuan peppers.
 I have roasted them without any oil or anything.
 Roasting improves the flavour.
-I crushed them in a mortar and pestle after roasting and cooling them.
+After roasting and cooling, I crushed them in a mortar and pestle.

-3- In a wok/pan over medium-high heat, add oil of your choice.
+3- Add the oil of your choice in a wok/pan over medium-high heat.
 Add crushed Sichuan peppercorns and cook for 1 minute.
 Add chopped ginger and garlic to it.
-Cook for 30 seconds or so to get the nice flavour.
+Cook for 30 seconds or so to get the excellent flavor.

-Add chopped mushroom and saute till the mushroom caramelizes.
-Add the black bean sauce, chilli oil, and wine to the mixture.
+Add the chopped mushrooms and saute until they caramelize.
+Add the black bean sauce, chili oil, and wine to the mixture.

-Stir it well and cook it for 1 or 2 minutes, add water and let it simmer for some time.
-Whisk corn starch and water mixture to dissolve.
+Stir it well and cook it for 1 or 2 minutes.
+Add water and let it simmer for some time.
+Whisk the cornstarch and water mixture to dissolve.

-Add that to the sauce and cook a little more for some time.
-Allow the sauce to thicken as per your liking.
+Add that to the sauce and cook a little more for a few minutes.
+Allow the sauce to thicken to your liking.
 If it's too thick, add some more water.

-Gently mix the tofu to the sauce in the wok.
-Don't stir it the hard way, otherwise, the tofu will break down.
+Gently mix the tofu with the sauce in the wok.
+Don't stir it too hard; otherwise, the tofu will break down.

 Taste now for seasoning.
-I have not added extra salt since all the Chinese sauces have salt in them.
-If you still need that you can add it as per your liking but I will strongly suggest you do so only after tasting it.
+I have not added extra salt since all Chinese sauces have salt.
+If you still need that, you can add it to your liking, but I strongly suggest you do so only after tasting it.

 You May Also Want to Check Out Some Other Tofu Recipes,